Genetically modified organism: Regulation

 The European Union (EU) differentiates between approval for cultivation within the EU and approval for import and processing.
 While only a few GMOs have been approved for cultivation in the EU a number of GMOs have been approved for import and processing.
 The cultivation of GMOs has triggered a debate about the market for GMOs in Europe.
 Depending on the coexistence regulations, incentives for cultivation of GM crops differ.
 The US policy does not focus on the process as much as other countries, looks at verifiable scientific risks and uses the concept of substantial equivalence.
 Whether gene edited organisms should be regulated the same as genetically modified organism is debated.
 USA regulations sees them as separate and does not regulate them under the same conditions, while in Europe a GMO is any organism created using genetic engineering techniques.

 One of the key issues concerning regulators is whether GM products should be labeled.
 The European Commission says that mandatory labeling and traceability are needed to allow for informed choice, avoid potential false advertising and facilitate the withdrawal of products if adverse effects on health or the environment are discovered.
 The American Medical Association and the American Association for the Advancement of Science say that absent scientific evidence of harm even voluntary labeling is misleading and will falsely alarm consumers.
 Labeling of GMO products in the marketplace is required in 64 countries.
 Labeling can be mandatory up to a threshold GM content level (which varies between countries) or voluntary.
-In Canada and the US labeling of GM food is voluntary, while in Europe all food (including processed food) or feed which contains greater than 0.9% of approved GMOs must be labelled.
+In the U.S., the National Bioengineered Food Disclosure Standard (Mandatory Compliance Date: January 1, 2022) requires labeling GM foods.
+In Canada, labeling of GM food is voluntary, while in Europe all food (including processed food) or feed which contains greater than 0.9% of approved GMOs must be labeled.
 In 2014, sales of products that had been labeled as non-GMO grew 30 percent to $1.1 billion.